syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ## Segmented Plot Band

-If you need to draw a plot band that should not stretch along its associated axis, you have to set the [SegmentStart]() and [SegmentEnd]() properties.
+If you need to draw a plot band that should not stretch along its associated axis, you have to set the [AssociatedAxisStart]() and [AssociatedAxisEnd]() properties.

 {% tabs %}